miyagawa/plack-handbook/en/05_run_a_static_web_server_with_plack.md

     > plackup file.psgi

-now you can get any file under your `~/public_html` with the URL http://localhost:5000/somefile.html
+now you can access any file under your `~/public_html` with the URL http://localhost:5000/somefile.html

 You can also use Plack::App::Directory.
 This time let's run it with just the plackup command line without a .psgi file: